Salvador850/SIR-Models/README.md

 1. Data File, should be a 2d list, each sublist should have three items: the time series id, timestamp, and case numbers.
 The file format should be .txt
 2. This argument should be a boolean, True indicates that you want fine tuned models, false indicates that you would like a zero shot model.
-3. The maximum amount of time series the Chronos models should be trained on(integer)
+3. The maximum amount of time series the Chronos models should be trained on(integer).

 Dependencies:
 pandas, torch, progress, autogluon